jbtiglao/social-media-API/README.md

   4. When the API POST, PUT, and DELETE routes are tested in Insomnia, the user can successfully create, update, and delete users and thoughts in the user's database.

-  5. When the API POST and DELETE routes are tested in Insomnia, the user can sucessfully create and delete reactions to thoughts, and add and remove friends to a user's friend list.
+  5. When the API POST and DELETE routes are tested in Insomnia, the user can successfully create and delete reactions to thoughts, and add and remove friends to a user's friend list.

-### Objects and API Routes
+### API Routes
+On Insomnia, the following API routes have been created and used to add, update, or remove users, friends, thoughts, and reactions in the user's database.

  📁 **USER**
   * Create a new user:  `POST /api/users`
   * Get all users: `GET /api/users`
-  * Get a single user by its `id`: `GET /api/user:userId`
+  * Get a single user by its `id`: `GET /api/users/:userId`

-  * Update a user by its `id`: `PUT /api/user:userId`
+  * Update a user by its `id`: `PUT /api/users/:userId`

-  * Delete a user by its `id`: `DEL /api/user:userId`
+  * Delete a user by its `id`: `DEL /api/user/:userId`

  📁 **FRIEND**
   * Add a new friend to a user's friend list: `POST /api/users/:userid/friends/:friendId`